Wishing Well School: Educating the Whole Child

 The sciences are now fully taken up.
 Geology, minerals, astronomy, physics and climate study are brought through engaging hands-on lessons.
 The study of geology and minerals are brought to life with a big overnight trip to Mt.
 Shasta.
 Sixth grade math lessons include work with percentages and business math.
 Music lessons continue on a string instrument.
 At the end of the year a dramatic production will be performed.

-Our homeschool specialty program or vendor program students integrate with our full time students for subject lessons.
+Our homeschool enrichment program students integrate with our full time students for subject lessons.
 Homeschool students come later in the morning and integrate with our full time students for the remainder of the day.
-The homeschool student’s day is from 9:30a.m.-2:30p.m., with the first hour, 9:30-10:30, being an optional time to meet with an Inspire teacher or collaborate with other homeschool families.
-At 10:30 the students integrate with the full time students for snack time and recess.
+The homeschool student’s day is from 10:45a.m.-2:30p.m.
+At 10:45 the students integrate with the full time students for snack time and recess.
 The rest of the day is filled with age appropriate subject lessons, lunch and playtime.
 Aftercare is available until 5pm at an additional cost, $6/hour.

 Freehand Geometric Drawing: This class trains hand eye coordination, flexible thinking, aesthetic and spatial orientation as well as being the basis for the study of geometry.
 Divisions of a circle and other forms found in nature will be explored.